jimchen2/My-Website/README.md

 # My-Website

-Rewrite the blog page layout
+Rewrite the blog page layout and adjusted sidebar